anarkid/AI-agent-discordv2/README.md

 !chooseTone	Opens a menu to select a personality.
 !getTone	Displays the current active personality.
 🔄 Personality Switching
     Shows a paginated menu (5 personalities per page).
     Only the invoking user can make a selection.
     Personality persists between sessions.
     !forget does not reset chosen tone.

 🔮 Future Improvements
     ✅ Persistent personality storage via database

-    ✅ Voice chat support with text-to-speech and transcription

-    ✅ Export responses as .txt or .md files
+    ✅ Voice chat support with text-to-speech and transcription ✅ Export responses as .txt or .md files

 📣 Contributions

 Contributions are welcome!
 Fork, modify, and send a pull request.
-📜 License

-MIT License.
-See LICENSE for details.